astronomer/airflow-guides/guides/logging.md

 - **Triggerer** logs appear in the console by default.
 You can access the logs by running `docker logs <triggerer_container_id>`.
 - **Task** logs are in `/usr/local/airflow/logs/` within the scheduler Docker container.
 You can also access task logs in the Grid or Graph views of the Airflow UI using the **Log** button.

-For Astro CLI users a command to show webserver, scheduler, triggerer and Celery worker logs from the local Airflow environment is available: `astro dev logs` ([see also the Astro documentation](https://docs.astronomer.io/astro/cli/astro-dev-logs).)
+> **Note**: The Astro CLI includes a command to show webserver, scheduler, triggerer and Celery worker logs from the local Airflow environment is available.
+For more information, see the [`astro dev logs` documentation](https://docs.astronomer.io/astro/cli/astro-dev-logs).

 ### Running Airflow locally

-If you run Airflow locally, logging information will be accessible in different locations than with dockerized Airflow:
+If you run Airflow locally, logging information will be accessible in the following locations:

 - **Scheduler** logs are printed to the console and accessible in `$AIRFLOW_HOME/logs/scheduler`.
 - **Webserver** and **Triggerer** logs are printed to the console.